OmarHourani01/VoiceClassification/README.md

 ## Troubleshooting & tips

 - **Audio playback fails** – ensure `sounddevice` is installed and your Python session has access to the system audio device.
-On macOS, you may need to grant microphone/speaker permissions the first time.
 - **Matplotlib windows on servers** – set `export MPLBACKEND=Agg` or switch to saving figures instead of `plt.show()`.
 - **Different sample rates** – `librosa.load` resamples to `SAMPLING_RATE`.
 If you want the native rate, set `sr=None` in `librosa.load` and propagate the actual rate through the pipeline.
 - **Non-WAV inputs** – install `ffmpeg` and point `AUDIO_FILE` at any format that `librosa` understands.